pierrick-marie/mqtt-sn-for-arduino/readme.md

 The source code of this repository is split in two parts: *src/basic-xbee-communication* and *src/mqtt-sn-impl*.

+*mqtt-sn-impl* is the implementation of MQTT-SN for Arduino with wireless XBee modules.

 *basic-xbee-communication* is a basic solution to broadcast messages between wireless XBee modules through a gateway.
-THIS PART DOES NOT IMPLEMENT MQTT-SN!

-*mqtt-sn-impl* is an implementation of MQTT-SN for Arduino with wireless XBee modules.
+This part is not the implemtation of MQTT-SN.

 ### Folders